 Directions for the Nutter Butter Reindeer

+Ths Nutter Butter reindeer is a great activity for a reindeer-themed party.
 The most challenging part of the Nutter Butter reindeer is breaking the pretzels into an antler shape.
 If you break the pretzels roughly along the line marked in the picture by a toothpick, you should get some pieces you can use.

 Keep in mind that no two real reindeer antlers are perfectly identical.
 Your pretzel antlers won’t be identical either.